mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/save-all-sentient-beings" target="_blank">Original Recording</a> \|
 <a class="nr-custom-trigger">NaturalReader</a>

 #### Katagiri Roshi explains the meaning of Buddhist terms such as “save all sentient beings” and “all dharmas,” clarifying what “all” means.
-It may not mean what we usually think; “all” means something which is closely connected with your individual life.
+It may not mean what we usually think: “all” means something which is closely connected with your individual life.
 ‘Samskaras’ comes up again.
 Ultimately, we have to dive into the ocean.

 <a name="000"></a>
 ##### 0:00 start of recording